Coast Guard, DHS.

 We have not reviewed the methodologies used to produce these estimates in detail, though all of them (except expenditures by Federal agencies) involve considerable uncertainty.
 They are indicative, however, of the magnitude of damages that may result from particularly destructive invasions.
 It is likely, however, that most invasions would result in considerably lower damages than the numbers reported in these studies.
 Because of the lack of data on damages potentially associated with any but the most destructive invasions, we have not tried to monetize the benefits of the rule.
 If the rule resulted in avoiding even one invasion of this magnitude over the course of several decades, however, the benefits of the rule would most likely justify the costs.

 We did not receive any comments on small entities.
 Of the affected population of all vessels arriving at U.S ports, we estimate that 21 vessels of the 171 U.S. flag vessels, are owned by 10 small businesses.
 Approximately 35 large companies own the remaining 150 U.S.-flagged vessels.
 We estimate all vessels will choose the alternative of conducting a mid-ocean ballast water exchange.
 The cost of complying with this rule is the cost of exchanges performed by the vessel added to the cost of additional maintenance required for the ballast water pumping system.
 The cost per exchange is a function of vessel type.
 Each vessel's costs will be a function of the cost of exchange for that vessel type multiplied by the number of trips into U.S. waters from outside the U.S. EEZ.
-Thus the annual impact on the revenue for a small business will vary with the number of entries the vessel makes from outside the U.S. EEZ.
+Thus the annual Start Printed Page 44959impact on the revenue for a small business will vary with the number of entries the vessel makes from outside the U.S. EEZ.
 In order to estimate the upper bound of that impact, we calculated the cost of exchange for the maximum number of exchanges possible for the years 1999 and 2000.
 We then assumed that weather conditions and transit tracks allowed exchanges for all of these entries.
 For the annual cost of the rule, the number of vessels owned by each small business is multiplied by the number of exchanges performed, and the resulting product is then multiplied by the cost of exchange for the particular vessel type, and added to the maintenance cost of 10 percent of the capital cost of the ballast pump.
 Of the 10 small businesses that own vessels affected by the rule, we found revenue for nine.
 For the remaining company where no revenue information was available, we assumed revenue of $1 million for the purposes of the analysis.
 Table 1 gives the effect of the rule on the average annual revenues for the small business affected.
 For more detailed information, refer to the Regulatory Evaluation in the docket.

 |Percent of annual revenue that is BWM rule cost||Total small entities per impact category|